Camps for students who will be entering 3rd – 5th grades.

 CRN 50351 Outreach – Rm.
 204 Fee $90

 Take charge of your personal style!
 Learn fun and simple ways to add originality and pizzazz to your wardrobe from head to toe.
-You will create scarves, bracelets and headbands, and embellish flip-flops.
-You will need to bring an old T-shirt to class during the week (any size, any color – as long as it’s a T-shirt you no longer need).
+You will learn how to create new accessories including bracelets, embellished flip-flops, headbands and totes.
+You will need to bring an old T-shirt to class the first day (adult size preferred, any color – as long as it’s a T-shirt you no longer need).
 These do-it-yourself fashions will make your wardrobe look fresh and leave you with the enthusiasm to create even more after the class.